Using a Generic Resume? Why you should stop and what you should be doing instead

 Missing Important Keywords

 Another issue with generic resumes is the lack of industry-specific keywords and buzzwords.
 You know, the secret language that can open doors to your dream job?
-A generic resume often doesn’t speak that language.
-It’s like going to a foreign country and not even trying to order your favourite dish in their local lingo – missed opportunities, my friend!
+A generic resume doesn’t speak that language.

-Including these keywords will align your resume better with the job description and demonstrate your understanding of the industry.
+Including these keywords will align your resume better with the job description and will demonstrate you actually read the job description, rather than skimmed over it.

 Ignoring Applicant Tracking Systems

 Nowadays, many companies use these super-smart systems called Applicant Tracking Systems (ATS) to filter through resumes.
 These systems scan resumes for essential qualifications and relevant keywords.
-If your generic resume lacks such important details, your application might not even reach the hiring manager’s desk.
+If your generic resume lacks such important details, your application probably won’t reach the hiring manager’s desk.

 Including job-specific keywords that appear in the job advertisement significantly increases your chances of passing through the initial screening and landing an interview.

-So, generic resumes are a time-saver but could cost you some seriously exciting job opportunities.
+So, while generic resumes are a time-saver, they could cost you some great job opportunities.
 The better path?
-Tailor your resume for each job by highlighting specific qualifications and experiences and including important keywords.
+Tailor your resume for each job by highlighting specific qualifications and experiences and including important keywords directly from the job ad.

 Crafting a Resume That Shouts ‘Pick Me!’